ruedigerk/contractfirst-generator/Ideas and Todos.md

 ## General / in the parser

-- Support parameters with the same name if they have different locations.
 - Support type "string", format "byte" (Base64 encoded binary data).
 - HTTP methods GET and HEAD do not allow a request body -> adjust parser accordingly.
 - Support parameters defined with content instead of schema.